stepper-motor/stepper_motor/manual/MANUAL.md

 PerformStepJob.set(wait: journey.next_step_to_be_performed_at).perform_later(journey)
 ```

-This creates a large number of jobs on your queue, but will be easier to manage.
-StepperMotor supports both approaches, and you can configure the one you like using the configuration:
+This creates a large number of jobs on your queue, but will be easier to manage. stepper_motor supports both approaches, and you can configure the one you like using the configuration:

 ```ruby
 StepperMotor.configure do |c|